itu-rover/F767ZI_ETH_TCP-UDP_Server_UDP_Client/README.md

 - TCP and UDP server apllications append a string to the client message and send it back.
 They also control the LD2 led with commands form client.
 (LT = LED TOGGLE, LS = LED SET, LR = LED RESET)

--UDP Client periodicaly sends the number of server messages recieved during runtime using a timer interrupt.
+- UDP Client periodicaly sends the number of server messages recieved during runtime using a timer interrupt.